mvanthoor/rustic-book/src/search/ordering/killers.md

 32-bit integer can hold, minus 256.
 So, we have 256 values available, 'above' MVV_LVA_OFFSET.
 Now you can see why in the MVV-LVA chapter, I said that I like to keep values as low as possible.
-As the highest value in the MVV-LVA table is 55, it will fit comfortably in the 256 values wich are available above MVV_LVA_OFFSET.
+As the highest value in the MVV-LVA table is 55, it will fit comfortably in the 256 values which are available above MVV_LVA_OFFSET.

 First, we iterate through the move list, so we can order all the moves.